Moo64c/moo64c.github.io/_posts/2022-08-20-Query Grouping.md

 # Queries in a Pinch

 This post is about a code optimization that speeds up response times by changing how application workers wait for query execution.
 It discusses why we chose this optimization, what were the available options for a solution, what we chose and how we refactored our code - including some samples.
-That sounds quite in-depth and technical, and it is.
+That sounds quite in-depth and technical, and it is, but I kept the code samples to the end to avoid scaring anyone off.
 I provided additional links to encase more information (there is only so much one post can discuss) should you decide to go further down the rabbit hole.

 Hope you enjoy!